devonfw/accelerated-solution-design/ideation/MyThaiStar/diary.md

 ## Review before Christmas (*Jens, Christian, Marco, Thorsten, Rainer*)

-Everyone is satisfied by solution.
+Everyone is satisfied by solution, except:

 - Minor changes in layout
 - Layout of filter should be changed
-- filter should exist, sorting should be included, only few filter criteria are enough in order to show how to do it
+- filter should exist, sorting should be included, only a few filter criteria are enough in order to show how to implement a filter
+- switching languages added
+- login (only username and password) required, no maintainance of user profile needed